BET: Becoming a full-time channel

 In 1991, the network became the first black-controlled television company to be listed on the New York Stock Exchange.
-Starting the late 1990s, the network expanded with the launch of digital cable networks: what is now the general interest channel BET Her was initially launched as "BET on Jazz" (later known as "BET Jazz", "BET J", and "Centric"), created initially to showcase jazz music-related programming, especially that of African-American jazz musicians; in 1997, it entered into a joint venture with Starz (then-owned by John Malone's Liberty Media, but later acquired by Lionsgate years later) to launch a multiplex service of the premium channel featuring African American-oriented films called "BET Movies: Starz!
+Starting the late 1990s, the network expanded with the launch of digital cable networks: what is now the general interest channel BET Her was initially launched as "BET on Jazz" (later known as "BET Jazz", "BET J", and "Centric"), created initially to showcase jazz music-related programming, especially that of black American jazz musicians.
+In 1997, BET entered into a joint venture with Starz (then-owned by John Malone's Liberty Media, but later acquired by Lionsgate years later) to launch a multiplex service of the premium channel featuring black American-oriented films called "BET Movies: Starz!
 3" (later renamed "Black Starz" after BET dropped out of the venture following its purchase by Viacom, then-owner of Starz rival Showtime, and now known as "Starz InBlack").

+Sale to Viacom/Paramount

-In 2001, the network lost its status as a black-owned business when it was bought by media conglomerate Viacom for $3 billion.
+In 2000, media conglomerate Viacom (later to become part of Paramount Skydance) purchased BET for $2.3 billion.
 In 2005, Johnson retired from the network, turning over his titles of president and chief executive officer to former BET vice president Debra L. Lee.

-In 2002, the network had launched two more music-oriented networks, BET Hip-Hop and BET Gospel.
+In 2002, the network had launched two more music-oriented networks: BET Hip-Hop and BET Gospel.
 BET also launched a series of original programming by this time, including reality shows Baldwin Hills and Hell Date, competition show Sunday Best, and town hall-style discussion show Hip Hop vs. America.
 BET's president of entertainment Reginald Hudlin resigned from the network on September 11, 2008.
 He was then replaced by Stephen Hill, who is also executive vice president of music programming and talent.
 BET announced in March 2010 that Ed Gordon would return to the network to host "a variety of news programs and specials".

 In March 2017, president of programming Stephen Hill and executive vice president of original programming Zola Mashariki both stepped down.
 Connie Orlando, senior vice president of Specials, Music Programming, and News was named the interim president of programming.

-In July 2017, Viacom signed new film and television development deals with Tyler Perry following the expiration of his existing pact with Discovery Inc. (now merged with WarnerMedia) in 2019.
+In July 2017, Viacom signed new film and television development deals with Academy Award winner Tyler Perry following the expiration of his existing pact with Discovery Inc. in 2019.
 As part of this deal, Perry would produce The Oval and Sistas for BET and co-own the network's newly launched streaming service, BET+.

-In March 2023, it was reported that Paramount Global was exploring the sale of a majority stake in BET Networks in order to provide additional funding to its flagship streaming service Paramount+; Perry, as well as Byron Allen (who owns Entertainment Studios, TheGrio, and The Weather Channel), were identified as potential suitors.